-Although I am not a particularly religious person, I attended church services on Palm Sunday last month.
+Although I am not a particularly religious person, I attended church services on Palm Sunday this year.
 After checking that my presence did not cause the church walls to tumble down, I returned Easter Sunday.

 In New York City, you have your choice of fabulous churches.
 My wife and I chose Fifth Avenue Presbyterian, on the corner of Fifth Avenue and 55 Street, for both services.
 While the majestic Gothic Revival architecture of Saint Thomas Church, located two blocks south on Fifth Avenue, appeals to my at times inflated sense of self-worth, Fifth Avenue Presbyterian’s cozy wood-paneled sanctuary appeals to a better me.